FAQ COVID-19 for admitted Master’s students

 Are there any travel restrictions to Sweden?

-Yes, currently there are travel restrictions and travel bans, for example Non-EU/EEA citizens are not allowed to enter Sweden at the moment (until 31 May 2021).
+Yes, currently there are travel restrictions and travel bans, for example Non-EU/EEA citizens are not allowed to enter Sweden at the moment.
 The travel ban does not apply if you have a residence permit for studies in Sweden.
-Please note that, due to the pandemic, there are some delays in processing of residence permit applications.
-Please apply as soon as possible for a permit to study in Sweden at the Swedish Migration Office.

 Furthermore, all travellers must show a negative COVID-19 test before entering Sweden.
-Foreign citizens, age 18 and above, need to document that they do not have an active COVID-19 infection in order to enter Sweden (max 48 hour old test).
 The entry requirements differ for entries from other EU/EEA countries (incl.
 Norway and Denmark) and from non-EEA* countries (incl. the UK).
 Anyway, there are exemptions from these requirements, such as for residence permit holders, we recommend to check the official and updated homepage of the Swedish Police Authority (polisen.se)and of the Swedish Government.

 Since the Copenhagen airport in Denmark is the closest airport in order to get to BTH in Karlskrona, can I still fly to and from this airport?